 And bed bugs can run rampant in any hotel room, regardless of location or price.
 “Bed bugs don’t care about socioeconomic status—they just want a warm food source,” Ken Unger, the president of Suburban Pest Control, told RD.com.
 “Even the nicest hotels can have a case of bed bugs.”

 Thankfully, pest control experts Rentokil.com have a comprehensive guide to checking your hotel room for bed bugs.
 The most obvious place to find bed bugs is—you guessed it—the bed.
 Start by searching along the mattress seams, as well as under the mattress.
 The frame’s joints, crevices, and slats could provide an ideal place for bed bugs to hide, too.
 Similarly, bed bugs find cozy nesting places along the seams, inside the covers, and around the zips of sofas and chairs, too.
 Bed bugs can also hang out in rather unlikely places, including cupboards, nightstands, and luggage.
 Before you start checking, make sure you know what bed bugs look like!

 As you search, keep an eye out for other warning signs that aren’t the bugs themselves.
 Anything from shed skin to blood smears to small black marks might signal a bed bug infestation.
-If you think your place has bed bugs, report it to the hotel staff immediately and request a change of rooms—but avoid getting swapped direct beside, above, or below the infested room, as it’s likely that the bed bugs could spread.
+If you think your place has bed bugs, report it to the hotel staff immediately and request a change of rooms—but avoid getting swapped directly beside, above, or below the infested room, as it’s likely that the bed bugs could spread.
 And you should advise the hotel to seek professional bed bug treatment.